-All vendors and contractors are required to check-in at the Public Safety Office at each respective campus.
-At that time they will be required to sign-in with the necessary information, and will begiven an identification tag to display on their outermost garment.
-If any student, staff, faculty member needs to access campus facilities before or after regular hours of operation, they must be approved in advance by the Public Safety Department or the appropriate College Administrator.

-During normal business hours the administrative and academic facilities at BCC are open and accessible to students, staff, Faculty, and visitors of the College.
-After normal business hours and during breaks, these facilities are locked and only Accessible to authorized individuals.
-Public Safety Department officers conduct routine security and safety patrols of the academic and administrative buildings to monitor conditions and report any unusual circumstances.
+All vendors, contractors, and visitors are required to check-in at the Public Safety Office at each respective campus.
+At that time, they will be required to sign-in with the necessary information and will be given an identification tag to display on their outermost garment.
+If any student, staff, or faculty member needs to access campus facilities before or after regular hours of operation, they must be approved in advance by the Public Safety Department or the appropriate College Administrator.
+This can be done by contacting the Public Safety Department via telephone (201-447-9200) or emailing the Associate Vice President of Public Safety David Borzotta at dborzotta@bergen.edu.
+During normal business hours the administrative and academic facilities at BCC are open and accessible to students, staff, faculty, and visitors of the College.
+After normal business hours and during breaks, these facilities are locked and only accessible to authorized individuals.
+Public Safety Officers conduct routine security and safety patrols of the academic and administrative buildings to monitor conditions and report any unusual circumstances.